Invest in people, not prisons

 Use the form to send a message to your legislator.

-This proposal comes at a time when our communities are calling for critical public investments, such as addressing extreme housing in security, the opioid epidemic, mental health needs, and so much more - all of which would directly mitigate root causes of crime and incarceration in our state.
+This proposal comes at a time when our communities are calling for critical public investments, such as addressing extreme housing insecurity, the opioid epidemic, mental health needs, and so much more - all of which would directly mitigate root causes of crime and incarceration in our state.

 Vermont has achieved a 40 percent reduction in the state prison population.
 As we plan for the future of Vermont's criminal legal system, we should build on this progress - not undermine it.

-We must prioritize investments in people, not prisons.
+I ask you to reject proposals for harsher criminal penalties and more incarceration and instead to prioritize investments in people, not prisons.
 Thank you for your time.

 Sincerely,